zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/migration-tasks/migration-tasks.md

 ### Prerequisite

-Make sure you have followed the prerequisites requirement, mentioned in [Introduction] (?lab=intro), i.e. you've following in place:
+Make sure you have followed the prerequisites requirement, mentioned in detail in the [Introduction] (?lab=intro), i.e. you've following in place:

 1. Source: MySQL Database.
 2. Target: ATP (Autonomous Transactions Processing) instance
-3. Client: An system to run SQL Developer (Desktop or VM)
+3. Client: A Windows system to install SQL Developer (Desktop or VM)
 4. Network connectivity among all 3 above environments.

 ## Task 1: Download Latest Version of SQL Developer & Install

 Use the latest version of Oracle SQL Developer (which is v 21.2 as of writing of this workshop).
-This task will walk you through downloading and installing Oracle SQL Developer in a windows environment.
+This task will walk you through downloading and installing Oracle SQL Developer in a Windows environment.

-Download and install SQL Developer on any windows pc (laptop/OCI), which has network access to both databases (source and target) as well as the repository database you choose (ADB in our case).
+Download and install SQL Developer on any Windows pc (laptop/OCI), which has network access to both databases (source and target) as well as the repository database you choose (ADB in our case).
 You can download latest version of Oracle SQL Developer from following link for your appropriate platform.
 For this workshop, we'll choose Windows 64-bit with JDK 8 included from [https://www.oracle.com/tools/downloads/sqldev-downloads.html](https://www.oracle.com/tools/downloads/sqldev-downloads.html)

   **From Doc: 1.2 Installing and Getting Started with SQL Developer**

-  1. To install and start SQL Developer, you simply download its ZIP file and unzip it into a desired parent directory or folder, and then double-click the exe file name (sqldeveloper.exe) to open.
+  1. To install and start SQL Developer, you simply download its ZIP file and unzip it into a desired parent directory or folder, and then double-click the exe file named (sqldeveloper.exe) to open.

     ![Open Oracle SQL Developer by double-clicking this file (for windows)](images/executable-file.png " ")